zephyrproject-rtos/trusted-firmware-m/docs/design_docs/tfm_log_system_design_document.rst

 .. note::

-  It is not recommended to re-use the same HAL for both SPM and SP log outputting especially when SPM and SP run under different privileged level, which makes them have a different information confidential level.
+  It is not recommended to reuse the same HAL for both SPM and SP log outputting especially when SPM and SP run under different privileged level, which makes them have a different information confidential level.
 Unless: